Start your career in Pharmacy

 Two Program Pathways Heading link

-The BSPS offers two pathways that afford graduates a great degree of flexibility: the BSPS and the BSPS/PharmD.
-All students, regardless of their pathway will be admitted to the BSPS program in their third undergraduate year or upon meeting all the requirements.
-Students apply to BSPS in the Spring semester.
+All students are admitted to the BSPS program in their third undergraduate year or upon meeting all the requirements.
+Students apply to BSPS in the Spring semester and choose between the BSPS/PharmD Combined Pathway (for future pharmacists) or the BSPS Pathway.
 Admitted students begin their studies in the following Fall semester of their junior year.

-Students who choose the BSPS pathway will not seek admission to the PharmD program.
+Students who choose the BSPS pathway will not seek admission to the Doctor of Pharmacy (PharmD) program.
 They may choose to work in the industry after graduation, pursue another professional program besides Pharmacy, or pursue graduate studies (PhD or master’s).

 Students who are admitted to the BSPS/PharmD pathway will also seek admission to the PharmD Program.
 Students who choose this pathway reduce their total time spent on both degrees by one year.
 Once BSPS/PharmD pathway students are admitted to the PharmD Program, they are considered professional PharmD students during their fourth/final year of their bachelor’s degree.